SuperOfficeDocs/superoffice-docs/docs/en/identity-management/scim/overview.md

 ## Provision users with SCIM

-Azure AD will access a SCIM endpoint in SuperOffice Cloud Integration, aka the SuperOffice Identity Management Gateway (IMG).
-This is configured as part of an Enterprise Application in Azure AD.
+ Microsoft Entra ID will access a SCIM endpoint in SuperOffice Cloud Integration, aka the SuperOffice Identity Management Gateway (IMG).
+This is configured as part of an Enterprise Application in Microsoft Entra admin center.

 The Identity Management Gateway is configured with a set of rules describing users in their SuperOffice CRM Online tenant.